 Visit the Conference page to learn more about the 2018 conference, download a program, and view the conference materials.
 Videos from the event will be posted in the Home Study Sessions in late spring.

 Presidential Authority Over National Monuments

 The American Antiquities Act of 1906 enables presidents to protect historic landmarks, structures, and objects of historic and scientific interest through the creation of national monuments.
-This year’s Carver Colloquium debates the authority of standing presidents to diminish or abolish national monuments created by past presidents.
-Our featured speakers are James Rasband, Hugh W. Colton Professor of Law at Brigham Young University, and Mark Squillace, Professor of Law at the University of Colorado Law School.
+The 2017 Carver Colloquium debated the authority of standing presidents to diminish or abolish national monuments created by past presidents.
+Our featured speakers were James Rasband, Hugh W. Colton Professor of Law at Brigham Young University, and Mark Squillace, Professor of Law at the University of Colorado Law School.